-Platelet deposition and degranulation following arterial injury is a crucial process for neointimal growth and PDGF is the major platelet-derived chemoattractant and mitogen for SMCs.
-The PDGF family consists of 4 inhibits intimal hyperplasia in the balloon-injured baboon carotid artery.
+Platelet deposition and degranulation following arterial injury is a crucial process for neointimal growth and by PDGF receptor-beta.
+For instance, blockade of PDGF-receptor beta, but not alpha, inhibits intimal hyperplasia in the balloon-injured baboon carotid artery.

 The proinflammatory cytokine IL-I exists in two isoforms, IL-Ialpha and IL-Ibeta.
 Both bind to the same receptor, which is a heterodimeric protein consisting of the type I IL-I receptor (IL-IRI) and the IL-I receptor accessory protein.
 Both IL-I isoforms are synthesized as precursors and are cleaved by IL-I converting enzyme, also called caspase-I, to yield the mature proteins, but only IL-Ialpha is biologically active as a precursor.
 The IL-I system also includes two antagonistically acting proteins, IL-receptor antagonist (IL-RA) and a second IL-I receptor (IL-IR2), which lacks intracellular signaling domains.
-IL-RA functions as a competitive inhibitor for IL-I binding whereas IL-IR2 is considered a decoy receptor, sequestering IL-IR1 ligands.
+IL-RA functions as a competitive inhibitor for IL-I binding whereas IL-IR2 is considered a decoy receptor, sequestering IL-IRI ligands.